 To further explore advanced digital painting fundamentals and techniques.
-For more information see the Course Requirements Section.
+For additional information, refer to Course Requirements Section.

 Required Course Syllabus Statements

 Generative AI

 AI programs are not a replacement for your human creativity, originality, and critical thinking.
 Writing, thinking, and brainstorming are crafts that you must develop over time to develop your own individual voice.
 At the same time, you should learn how to use AI and in what instances AI can assist you.